Understanding Pointers and Memory Management in C

 This happens when you try to touch memory that doesn’t belong to you.

-2. Use After Free: You free(ptr) but then try to read *ptr.
-The OS has likely revoked your access card or given that room to someone else.
+free(ptr)but then try to read*ptr.
+The OS has likely revoked your access card or given that room to someone else. - Out-of-bounds access: Writing past an array corrupts nearby memory and can explode later, far from the bug.

 Why Learn This?